Andrew Valentine Morris: Post-retirement

 On 20 July 2018, it was announced that Morris had been appointed as a non-executive director of NHS Improvement (NHSI), initially on a three-year term.
 Accordingly it was stated that he would be stepping down as the ICS lead in a managed transfer.
 He was succeeded by Fiona Edwards, CEO of Surrey and Borders Partnership NHS Foundation Trust.

 In December 2020, he was appointed vice-chair of the NHSI board.

-From June to August 2021, Sir Andrew was Interim Chair of NHS Improvement after Baroness Dido Harding temporarily stood aside.
-He was subsequently appointed vice-chair and was again made interim chair in October 2021.
-He is a deputy chair of NHS England.
+From June to August 2021, Morris was Interim Chair of NHS Improvement after Baroness Dido Harding temporarily stood aside.
+He was subsequently appointed chair in October 2021 following Harding's resignation.
+He left this position following the body's abolition in June 2022; he became a deputy chair of NHS England the following month.

 Honours and awards

 Morris was appointed an officer of the Order of the British Empire in the Queen's 2002 Golden Jubilee Honours and knighted in the 2015 New Year Honours, on both occasions for services to the NHS.

 Sir Andrew was awarded honorary Fellowship of the Royal College of Physicians of London in May 2016 for his contribution to healthcare administration.